top of page

 Homes Not Bank Machines Coalition

-We are a coalition of concerned professional homebuilders, property tax experts and academics who want Canada's housing made more affordable with reductions in government costs.
-Homes are for living, not looting.
+We are a coalition of concerned professional homebuilders, property tax experts, academics and advocates who want Canada's housing made more affordable with reductions in government costs.
+Homes are for living, not looting by greedy governments.
+Rising taxes, fees and regulatory costs are demolishing homebuilding plans.

 #homesnotbankmachines